Skip to main content

 • Capinera, J.L., Scott, R.D. & Walker, T.J.
 (2004) In Field Guide to Grasshoppers, Katydids, and Crickets of the United States.
 Cornell University Press, Ithaca.
 249 pp.

 • Jago, N.D.
 (1969) A revision of the systematics and taxonomy of certain north American gomphocerine grasshoppers (Gomphocerinae, Acrididae, Orthoptera).
-Proceedings of the Academy of Natural Sciences, Philadelphia, 121, 229–335.
+Proceedings of the Academy of Natural Sciences of Philadelphia, 121, 229–335.
 Available at http://books.google.com/books?id=Cfm77llhguYC

 • Johnson, D.L.
 (2003) Slant-faced grasshoppers of the Canadian Prairies and Northern Great Plains.
 Arthropods of Canadian Grasslands, 9, 5–16.